Harvard International Relations Council: Harvard Intercollegiate Model United Nations

 Harvard Intercollegiate Model United Nations (ICMUN) is Harvard University's traveling, competitive Model UN team.
 The team is composed of about 60 Harvard undergraduates who attend conferences across the United States throughout the academic year.
-In the past, the team was headed by a pair of head delegates usually elected to the position during the second semester of their sophomore year, but In 2019 the leadership structure changed to allow four head delegates who jointly manage the ICMUN program.
+In the past, the team was headed by a pair of head delegates usually elected to the position during the second semester of their sophomore year, but, in 2019, the leadership structure changed to allow four head delegates who jointly manage the ICMUN program.
+The four head delegates serving for the 2025-2026 season are Kenith Taukolo, Addison Gaddy, Lucia Gallo, and Fayyaz Razi.

-Harvard ICMUN has consistently ranked within the top five collegiate Model UN teams in the United States over the past several years.

 Harvard International Review

 The Harvard International Review is a quarterly journal and website of international relations published by the Harvard International Relations Council at Harvard University.
 The HIR offers commentary on global developments in politics, economics, business, science, technology, and culture, as well as interviews with prominent global leaders and reviews of books and documentaries.
 Founded in 1979 to "cover that middle ground between academic scholarship and journalism", the HIR is a widely distributed journal across the United States and around the world in more than 60 countries, boasting a readership of over 30,000.
 According to its mission statement, "The HIR features underappreciated topics in the international affairs discourse and underappreciated perspectives on more widely discussed topics.
-The HIR aims to serve as a trend-setter among similar publications by directing rather than following the public’s attention."
+The HIR aims to serve as a trend-setter among similar publications by directing rather than following the public's attention."

 The magazine is composed of the following sections: Features, Perspectives, Spotlight, World in Review, Global Notebook, Interview, Endpaper, and Correspondence.
 The website features exclusive content and active blogs on current events.

 The HIR has featured scholars and policymakers from around the world, including Nelson Mandela, Samuel P. Huntington, Aung San Suu Kyi, Jeffrey Sachs, Shimon Peres, Paul Krugman, Chen Shui-bian, Amartya Sen, Gro Harlem Brundtland, Jimmy Carter, Zbigniew Brzezinski, Bill Clinton, Dick Cheney, Ban Ki-moon, N.R.
 Narayana Murthy, Ted Turner and Javier Solana.

 International Relations on Campus (IRoC)

 IRoC is the IRC branch that coordinates all of the IRC's on-campus outreach.
 IRoC builds links among undergraduates, Harvard's Weatherhead Center, and Harvard professors and fellows.
 IRoC conducts dinner discussions, study groups, and special events, and is responsible for putting on IR Week every Spring.

-IRoC is currently led by Co-Presidents James Farr and Michael Pecorara.
+IRoC is currently led by Co-presidents Emma de Jong and Alexandra Oikonomou.